dyaghas/obsidian-vault/Java_vault/basics/Method.md

 #basics

-A series of rules and actions that are defined to achieve a specific goal inside a [[Class]], it is associated with an object.
+A series of rules and actions that are defined to achieve a specific goal inside a [class](Class), it is associated with an object.
 For example: format a text or verify if a password is valid.

 A method always has a return type, even if it does not return anything.
 Some examples are:
 **void** (does not return anything), **boolean**, **int**, **float**, etc.